edgi-govdata-archiving/EEW-Image-Assets/README.md

 ## Organization of this repo
 * Jupyter instructions: contains image assets for explanations of how Jupyter works, at the top of each Notebook
+* Organizational flowcharts: has images for how the event breakout rooms are organized

 ---